 I don’t talk like what you normally read on this blog.
 I’m not grammatically correct.
 I drop my participles, slur my words to “git er done” and, in general, murder the English language.
 Writin’ like ya’ll speak ain’t necessarily the best way to “git er done” (yes, I really say “ya’ll”, although I draw the line at “git er done”).

 Not only is it murder on the eyes, but also after a little bit your spell checker gives up on you, packs its bags and moves to another computer.
 After leaving a lot of squiggly red and green lines.
 It ain’t perty.
 In addition, how many times do you start a sentence with “And” or “But” when you’re talking?
 Darn near most of the time, I bet.
 According to grammar rules, that’s not pretty, either.

 Therefore, you need to work on the best of both worlds – and practice.
 Although the above example was a mite exaggerated, it still applies.
-Write an article or web page without thinking about how it should read.
-Just write it.
+Writing good content for an article or web page without thinking about how it should read, is not one of my fortes.
+But, go ahead, just write it.
 Once you’re finished, read over the page and – using honesty not insecurity – pick out where your weak points are.

 Where do you run on without pausing for punctuation?
 For that matter, did you pause too many times and litter your document with poor defenceless commas?
 Are there places where you lost focus?
 Did you end up on the same topic you started with?